 With the support of her team and closest people, she recovered just in time to compete in South Korea.
 Despite feeling constant pain, Masters won double gold in the women’s cross-country middle distance and sprint sitting.

 She followed that up with silver in the biathlon sprint and long distance, and bronze in the cross-country long distance.

 In 2017, an impressive performance saw her power to the top of the podium four times at the World Championships in Finsterau, Germany - and a sweep of the cross-country events.

 It also included a gold in biathlon, something which Masters herself said she could not quite believe having previously struggled with shooting.
 A win of the cross-country World Cup rounded off an excellent season in addition to a top three finish in biathlon.

-Originally from Ukraine, Masters well-documented life story includes being exposed to radiation from the infamous Chernobyl nuclear power plant explosion, and sent to live in an orphanage after being born with limb impairments.
+Originally from Ukraine, Masters’ well-documented life story includes being exposed to radiation from the infamous Chernobyl nuclear power plant explosion and being sent to live in an orphanage after being born with limb impairments.

 In 2013, she was named to the US Paralympics Nordic Skiing Development Team.